ruby-on-wheels/ruby-on-wheels.github.io/_posts/2020-11-16-roaming-through-east-germany.md

 ![Trees with green leaves at the Bay of Greifswald](/assets/images/IMG_0228.jpg)

-After spending a couple of relaxed days in Gristow, I drove to the area around [Wandlitz](https://www.google.com/maps/place/Wandlitz/), a small town north of Berlin.
-I spent one night at the [small Wukensee](https://www.google.com/maps/place/Kleiner+Wukensee/).
+After a couple of relaxed days in Gristow, I drove to the area around [Wandlitz](https://www.google.com/maps/place/Wandlitz/), a small town north of Berlin where I spent one night at the [small Wukensee](https://www.google.com/maps/place/Kleiner+Wukensee/).

 ![Trees with green leaves at the Bay of Greifswald](/assets/images/IMG_0256.jpg)